pulibrary/njmaps_exhibit_archive/background/coastal_charts.md

 This is the first formally documented delineation of the bounds of New Jersey.
 James named the province _Nova Cæsarea_ or New Jersey, after the English Channel island of Jersey, Carteret's ancestral home, which had been the first English territory to recognize Charles's claim to the throne.

+<h1 class="fancy nobg">◊ ◊ ◊</h1>

 {% assign dir = "background" %}
 {% assign id = "1675-roggeveen-state-map" %}
 {% assign title = "1675: Arent Roggeveen (d.
 1679). &quot;Pascaerte van Nieu Nederland Streckende vande Zuydt Revier tot de Noordt Revier en't Lange Eyland&quot; [Historic Maps Collection, purchased with support from Judith M. and William H. Scheide, Class of 1936].
 Copperplate map, with added outline color, 41.6 × 50.2 cm.
 From Roggeveen's Het eerste deel van het Brandende Veen, verlichtende alle de vaste kusten ende eylanden van geheel West-Indien, beginnende van de linie aequinoctiael ofte Rio Amasones...
 (Amsterdam: Pieter Goos in Compagnie met den Autheur, 1675).
 This is the rare first state of the sea chart, bearing no imprint.
 Reference: Burden, The Mapping of North America II, 450." %}
 {% include figure-right.html %}
 Roggeveen worked for the Dutch East and West India Companies as a mathematician, navigator, and cartographer.
 His chart, derived from the previous map, changes its orientation (west is now at the top) and extends its coverage eastward along Long Island Sound to Oyster Bay (_Oester Bay_).
 Between the _Zuyd Revier_ (South River, today's Delaware) and the _Noort Revier_ (North River or today's Hudson), the nomenclature remains the same as before.
 Long Island (_Lange Eyland_), though, becomes an island with much greater detail on its western end.

-In 1676, subsequent to a new agreement with new parties—financial difficulties had forced Lord Berkeley to sell his share in 1674—New Jersey formally became two provinces: East and West Jersey.
+In 1676, subsequent to a new agreement with new parties<sup>2</sup>—financial difficulties had forced Lord Berkeley to sell his share in 1674—New Jersey formally became two provinces: East and West Jersey.
 The dividing line acquired obvious cartographic significance.
 (See the "State Maps" subsection below for further discussion of this boundary line.)

 <h1 class="fancy nobg">◊ ◊ ◊</h1>